Unique ID's across Benchling Registry

 The Registry standardizes the way that you will name each item of a schema

-- Registry ID: short name to describe what the Entity is.
+Registry ID: short name to describe what the entity is.
 Components of the Registry ID are a (1) Prefix + (2) Number.
 The ID Number can be user-generated, system-generated or generated based off a naming template (contact email@example.com to enable this feature).

 You will need to designate a prefix for each schema that will be used to generate the Registry ID.